AdamDoingTech/Google-HomePage-V2/ReadMe.md

 Why not update the first version then?
 * Because I want to compare between the two and learn from the expirince overall.

+What did I learn So Far?
+* You can use (text-align) on images as well!

 Contribution Guidelines:
 * Allowed to Forked, Edited.
 * Feedback Is Welcome.